 - Reading Tip for Parents: Picture This!
 During your next outing or gathering, take action-packed photos, then have your child create captions to go with each picture.
 Assemble the pictures and captions in a picture book or album, and add speech and thought bubbles to create a personalized – and probably hysterical -- graphic novel.

 - Reading Tip for Parents: Last Comic Standing Take time to read comic strips together.
 Share favorites from your own childhood and have your child put his favorites on the fridge.
 Read them aloud, and often -- repetition is a great way to build reading skills.
 Soon, he’ll love looking forward to the “Sunday funnies” each week.

-- Reading Tip for Parents: Become a Fan Your child will soon develop a love for particular authors and illustrators.
+- Reading Tip for Parents: Become a Fan Your reader will soon develop a love for particular authors and illustrators.
 Nurture her fan-ship by helping her write a letter to her favorite author.
-Many authors have their own websites with contact information, but here’s a great place to start your search (http://www.scholastic.com/kids/stacks/authors/all.htm).
-You can also contact the book’s publisher, the mailing address for which can often be found on the back of the title page or on the publisher’s Web site.
+Many authors have their own websites with contact information.
+You can also contact the book’s publisher, the mailing address for which can often be found on the back of the title page or on the publisher’s web site.

 - Reading Tip for Parents: Labels of Love Word recognition and vocabulary are important parts of reading.
 On a rainy day, get some paper and tape and start labeling everything in your home -- from furniture to small knick-knacks.
 Reading these labels repeatedly will build your child’s mental word bank.
 If your family is bilingual, create labels in both languages.